Breast Magnetic Resonance Imaging

-- Since an MRI can be noisy, we will provide you with headphones to listen to music and help muffle the noise.
+- An MRI can be loud, so you will be provided with headphones or ear plugs to reduce the noise.
+Eye masks are available upon request for patients who have difficulty relaxing in a confined space.
 You are also given an emergency call bell to stop the exam, if needed.

 - Your bed will move slowly into the scanner to position your breast in the centre of the machine.
 The MRI scanner is well lit and ventilated.

 - You will be asked to hold very still, as movement may result in blurring of images.
 Your technologist will be close by at all times.

 - This a painless, radiation-free exam.
 There is NO squeezing of the breast.

 - Once we have successfully captured your images, your IV will be removed and you are free to leave.